INSTRUCTIONS FOR THE LEADER: Please watch this helpful Youtube video first!

 (For Leader: Choose volunteers to read the songs)

 (For Leader: Prepare for the meal.
 Christians usually "say grace" before a meal.
 Jews typically return thanks after they have eaten.
 The choice is yours at what point to pray)

 TIME FOR DINNER (30 min.)

 Leader: "After dinner, we step into the world of tradition.
 These traditions have been observed by faithful Jews for many centuries and have served to preserve the knowledge of the God of Abraham, Isaac, and Jacob throughout their dark and tumultuous history.
 Historians recognize The miracle of the Jews’ survival as just that; a miracle.
 However, countless other peoples have disappeared into oblivion without a fraction of the adversity suffered by the Jews.
 Let’s look into this."

-Leader: "If He had brought us out of Egypt, It would have been enough."
+Leader: "If He had just brought us out of Egypt, it would have been enough."

-Leader: "If He had split the sea for us, It would have been enough."
+Leader: "If He had just split the sea for us, it would have been enough."